Reporting standards glossary

 This is the non-financial aspect of reporting that is required for Tier 3 and Tier 4 charities under the new standards.
 The Statement of Service Performance provides information on the outputs delivered by a charity during the financial year, and the outcomes those outputs contribute to.
 It is particularly useful in the not-for-profit sector when the focus is on achieving outcomes, rather than making a profit.

-A tiered framework is being introduced through the new reporting standards to recognise charities by their relative size.
+A tiered framework has been introduced to recognise charities by their relative size.
 The tier that a charity reports under is determined by the annual expenses or operating payments of its previous two financial years, and whether it has public accountability.
 Go to Which tier will I use? for more information.

 The External Reporting Board is the independent Crown Entity responsible for developing and issuing accounting standards.